 I have also determined my target amount to invest each month, which is taken from my salary income.
 The amount will be around 300€ each month to be able to achieve my goal.

 The said monthly amount will be added to the portfolio by buying units of 1 ETF per month.
-This way, I will achieve constant balancing of the portfolio based on the asset class splits (stocks, bonds, TIPS, gold and commodities).
+This way, I will achieve constant balancing of the portfolio based on the asset class splits (stocks, bonds, inflation-linked bonds, gold and commodities).

 In the end, I will therefore be buying what is cheap at that time.
 Once my portfolio reaches certain size (about 40,000€), I can start rebalancing by selling assets that are taking up a larger share than the aimed allocation and buying what I have too little of.
 I will not do it before that, as the transaction costs would eliminate the benefits.